RHAM231/My-Django-Website/README.md

 # Goals

 I needed a site up and running quickly without cutting corners on learning how to do front end and back end design.
-I used the method outlined below.
+I used the methods outlined below.

 # My Thought Process and Methods

+Software development is a group endeavor.
+I consider clean, readable code following established standards and explained with helpful comments as 100% essential to a successful project.

 ### Checklist
-I implemented a checklist at the end of the development process to ensure a smooth deployment and overall clean, readable project.
+I implemented a checklist at the end of the development process to ensure a smooth deployment and overall high quality project.
 It can be found here.

 ### Style Guides
 The project is written following style guides for each language to the fullest extent possible.
 They are as follows: